talkdai/dialog/README.md

 it will start two services:
 - `db`: where the PostgresSQL database runs to support chat history and document retrieval for [RAG](https://en.wikipedia.org/wiki/Prompt_engineering#Retrieval-augmented_generation);

-- `dialog`: the service with the api.
+- `dialog`: the service with the API.

 ### Tutorials